kevindawson/Dusty/README.md

 cpan_new.pl
 ----

-I use this script to get perlbrew monthly bleeds up-to speed
+I use this script on a new perl builds by perlbrew, gets cpan up-to speed

 cpan_padre.pl